 DL Signer Cards

-The Windows software tools that initiate the generation of cryptographic keys pairs, generates CSRs, manages the PIN and PUK codes of the DL Signer cards, manipulates the contents of the X.509 certificates and signs the data and files, is distributed as “ufr-signer”.
+The Windows software tools that initiate the generation of cryptographic keys pairs, generate CSRs, manages the PIN and PUK codes of the DL Signer cards, manipulates the contents of the X.509 certificates, and signs the data and files, is distributed as “ufr-signer”.

 “Signature-verifier” is a Windows application validating RSA and ECDSA digital signatures.

 Digital signing and validation of signatures can also be done from Adobe Acrobat Reader DC application using the ufr-pkcs11 module that we developed for this purpose.
 Our PKCS#11 module can also be used with popular Mozilla’s e-mail client and web browser, as well as with other software tools that are compatible with the PKCS#11 specification.

 We also provided web services for online checking of X.509 certificates and signed pdf files.